WANT TO LEARN MORE ABOUT HIGH SENSITIVITY?

 Dr Aron's Psychology Today blog: https://www.psychologytoday.com/blog/attending-the-undervalued-self

-Dr Ted Zeff is another counselling psychologist who specialises in working with highly sensitive people - in particular, highly sensitive men and boys.
+Dr Ted Zeff is another counselling psychologist who specialised in working with highly sensitive people - in particular, highly sensitive men and boys.
 He has authored several books on the trait of High Sensitivity which are available - along with other resources - from his website.
+(Sadly, Dr Zeff passed away in 2019).

 Dr Zeff's website: http://www.drtedzeff.com/